maulik-boghara/How-to-attach-and-debug-ASP.NET-Core-applications-in-IIS/README.md

 		- Physical Path > Project folder path location
 		- Port: any port number i.e 5000

 6. Build the application and run the URL - http://localhost:5000
-7. And to Attach & debug the application, Go to the Visual Studio and Press Ctrl+Alt+P
+7. Now, to Attach & debug the application, Go to the Visual Studio and Press Ctrl+Alt+P
-	- find the Process > W3wp.exe i.e In the search section enter 'W3'
+	- Find the Process > W3wp.exe i.e In the search section enter 'W3'
 	- Mark the checkbox checked > Show processes for all users
 	- And Press the attach button.
 	- Set the debug point.